ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

     - containerPort: 80
 ```

+### What are these kubernetes Objects used for?
+Objects are used to create the resources of desired state for running application in kubernetes.
+Resources are the fundemental building blocks of kubernentes, and they describe the various entities that make up a kubernetes application and infrastructure.

+### What are applications running in kubernetes called?
+Applications running in kubernetes are called workloads.

-### How can we isolate applicaton running in Kubernetes cluster?
+### How can we isolate workloads running in Kubernetes cluster?
 `namespaces` provide a mechanism for isolating groups of resources within a single cluster.